CQCL-DEV/guppy-runner/README.md

 ## Setup

-This currently requires the `guppy` repository to be cloned locally.
-See `pyproject.toml` for the path.
+Currently this requires access to the private `guppy` repository.

 If you have `poetry` and `just` installed, you can run the following to get started: